 13.1 The Plan shall become effective on the Plan Effective Date.
-The Plan shall terminate upon the earliest of (a) ten years after the Plan Effective Date or (b) the termination of all outstanding Awards in connection with the Change of Control.
+The Plan shall terminate upon the earliest of (a) the Board approving termination of the Plan; or (b) the termination of all outstanding Awards in connection with the Change of Control.
 Upon such Plan termination, all outstanding Awards shall thereafter continue to have force and effect in accordance with the provisions of the documents evidencing such Awards.